 MINISTRY - In all aspects of life

 With this series of powerful Bible studies you will learn to present the everlasting gospel (good news) in an effective and Christ-centered way and thereby showing the attractiveness of deciding to follow Christ.

 The moto of the school is “come and think!”, this is exactly what we will be doing in this class.
 What are our reasons for believing believing in creation versus evolution or Christianity verses other religions.

 Students have the opportunity to participate and take collective responsibility for a health expo – an effective way of coming into contact with people.

-Learn how to prepare sermons and brief health lectures, as well as how to present them in an appealing and informative way.
-Each student will preach a sermon in a church and give at least one short health lecture in public.
+Learn how to prepare worships and sermons, as well as how to present them in an appealing and informative way.

 What are the basics for selling any product?
 This is a very practical “hands-on” class in which you will learn to “sell” the gospel, different ways of approaching people at the door and how to show them Christ both through books and example.

 Learn to use music effectively in worship and ministry.
 This class will give you a knowledge of music as a means of communication and influence.
 You will have the opportunity to make music with others, to use and develop your talents and to improve your voice in speech and song.

 Coaching is an effective way to help people identify their aims and take sustainable steps to get there.
 In this class, students learn tools which place them in a position to better help all who they come in contact with.

 Business and religion?
 Can they be connected?
 In this class, students discover a powerful paradigm which allows all people to use their ‘common work’ as a means of advancing God’s kingdom.